 16.14 Window and door reveals should be insulated to minimise the effects of cold bridging.
 Where clearance is limited, strips of insulation should be installed to suit available margins and details.

 Movement joints

-16.15 Generally, movement joints are not required in the systems but, if it is already incorporated in the substrate, a movement joint must be provided through the systems (see Figure 5).
+16.15 Generally, movement joints are not required for a single unit in the systems, but if such a joint is already incorporated in the substrate, a movement joint must be provided.